27 December 2015

 Yet we shut our ears.

-To the cry of the orphan; we flouted.
+The cry of the orphan; we ignored.

-The widow, the widower; we exposed.
+The widow, the widower; we created.

-The soldier, the child; we front-lined.
+The soldier, the child; we killed.

 Dreams haunted by the oppression of war.